 Electronic mail, most commonly referred to as email or e-mail, is a method of exchanging digital messages from an author to one or more recipients.
 Modern email operates across the Internet or other computer networks.

-Internet Service Provider (ISP) – means a licensed service provider who provides a data and Internet infrastructure for access by customers.
+Internet Service Provider (ISP) – means a licensed service provider who provides data and Internet services for access by customers.

 Internet – means the vast collection of inter-connected networks that all use the TCP/IP protocol or compatible protocols.